 - Infants with high birth weight

-- The second stage of labor lasting for more than one hour
+- The second stage of labor lasting for more than an hour

 Symptoms of Erb’s palsy in a baby can range from signs of weakness to arm paralysis.
 Among the most common signs and symptoms to watch out for are:

 - Partial or full paralysis